monkeysuffrage/pgbrowser/README.md

 }
 ```

-*New* - PGBrowser can now cache requests to disk.
+*New* - PGBrowser can now cache requests to disk and reuse them on subsequent requests to save network traffic.
 Cached responses go into a folder called 'cache'

 ```php
 $browser->useCache(); // turn on cacheing